forth-ev/VolksForth/6502/C64/doc/tasker.md

 There's a small unused area of 6 bytes between stack and heap to prevent heap corruption in case of a small stack underrun.

-And typically, the dictionary of any task but the main task will be empty, as that is where the outer interpreter is running which usally populates the dictionary through definitions.
+And typically, the dictionary of any task but the console task will be empty, as that is where the outer interpreter is running which usally populates the dictionary through definitions.
 However, `dp` is a user variable, so each task has its own `here`, and if a task calls `allot`, the memory will be allocated in its own dictionary.